-The commission that Neotel paid Homix R30m after claiming the letterbox company had brought the Transnet deal to it.
-However, Vaghela said the Cisco deal was awarded by Transnet prior to Homix's involvement and that Van der Merwe interjected in the process and included the Gupta-linked firm.
+The commission also heard that Neotel paid Homix R30m after claiming the letterbox company had brought the Transnet deal to it.
+However, Vaghela said the Cisco deal was awarded by Transnet prior to Homix's involvement and that Van der Merwe interjected in the process and included the Gunta-linked firm interjected in the process and included the Gupta-linked firm.